Russian, BA

 • enhance their language proficiency and cultural awareness of the Russian-speaking world;

-• attain skills to engage critically with histories, cultures, literatures, and other arts, and gained knowledge of the diversified Russian-speaking world (Russia, former Republics of the Soviet Union, and Southern and Western Slavs);
+• attain skills to engage critically with histories, cultures, literatures, and other arts, and gain knowledge of the diversified Russian-speaking world (Russia, former Republics of the Soviet Union, and Southern and Western Slavs);

 • practice interpersonal, interpretative, and presentational communication skills at levels of increasing complexity as indicated by each course number and description;